-Halloween Horror Nights at Universal Studios Florida started out with humble beginnings as “Fright Nights” in 1991 and featured just one haunted house, The Dungeon of Terror, and an admission price of $12.95.
+Halloween Horror Nights at Universal Studios Florida started out with humble beginnings as “Fright Nights” in 1991, when most people were still avidly searching for things to do in Orlando around Halloween, and featured just one haunted house, The Dungeon of Terror, limited Halloween Horror Night hotel deals, and an admission price of $12.95.
 Flash forward to Halloween Horror Nights 2018, an amazing spectacle of ghoulish delights that will boast 36 record-breaking nights through November 3, 2018, with 10 Haunted Houses, Five Scare Zones and One Powerhouse Live Show (Academy of Villains: CyberPunk)!

 However, as HHN 2018 gets bigger and better each year, so do the swarming crowds, making the ability to successfully navigate your way through the ultimate Halloween extravaganza and avoid maddening wait times more crucial than ever before.
 By simply following the Halloween Horror Nights survival tips below, you will be able to maximize your visit, avoid long lines and have a frighteningly good time at Halloween Horror Nights 2018, the world’s premier Halloween event at Universal Orlando Resort!